 Most of us like to be liked.
 We tend to present ourselves in a favorable light; we do not like to appear ill-informed or ill-prepared.
 So, when we are asked to participate in an online questionnaire, we are eager to please, to provide useful information.

-On the other hand, others of us may not trust those gathering the information.
+On the other hand, others of us may not trust those gathering the survey data.
 We want to know how the information we provide will be used, where and to whom it will be disseminated.
 We need to trust that our answers will not be attached to us or adversely affect us in any way before sharing things about our personal behaviors, opinions or attitudes.

 In survey research, social desirability is the tendency of some people to respond in a way that is socially acceptable, a response different than their non-socially acceptable answer would be.
 They may report attending church more often than they actually do, smoking less, and exercising more.
 They stretch the truth to make themselves look good in the eyes of those asking the questions.